Equalization payments: Canada

-In Canada, the Government of Canada makes payments to less wealthy Canadian provinces to equalize the provinces' "fiscal capacity"—their ability to generate tax revenues.
-In 2009–2010, six provinces received $14.2 billion in equalization payments from the federal government.

-Until the 2009-2010 fiscal year, Ontario was the only province to have never received equalization payments.
+In Canada, the Government of Canada introduced a formal system of equalization payments in 1957, to help ensure that all 10 provinces can provide "access to broadly comparable levels of public services."

+Using funds from its own general revenues, the federal government makes payments to the governments of less wealthy Canadian provinces to equalize the provinces' "fiscal capacity" – their ability to generate provincial tax revenues from the economic activity in their jurisdictions.
+The equalization program is one significant example of transfer payments from the federal to the provincial governments.
+The Canada Health Transfer (CHT) and the Canada Social Transfer (CST) are also notably large transfer programs.
+The Federal Government spends hundreds of billions across Canada to deliver programs and services; of the $480.5 budgeted for federal expenditures (figure excludes public debt charges) in 2024–25, major federal transfers to all provinces and territories totalled $99.4 billion, including $25.3 billion in equalization payments to seven provinces.

+Over the entire existence of Equalization, each of the 10 provinces have received transfers at different points in time.

 Canada's territories are not included in the equalization program - the federal government addresses territorial fiscal needs through the Territorial Formula Financing (TFF) program.

 Equalization payments are based on a formula that calculates the difference between the per capita revenue yield that a particular province would obtain using average tax rates and the national average per capita revenue yield at average tax rates.
 The current formula considers five major revenue sources (see below).
 The objective of the program is to ensure that all provinces have access to per capita revenues equal to the potential average of all ten provinces.
 The formula is based solely on revenues and does not consider the cost of providing services or the expenditure need of the provinces.